Amongst the commonest causes of a car accident are:

 Driver error is the greatest cause of road accidents.
 Conditions play their part and driving is more hazardous in winter and wet seasons, largely because the likelihood of driver error increases from lack of experience in driving in more difficult conditions.

-This week the M6 motorway was closed without warning when one foot of snow fell in one hour.
+A sudden snowfall, for instance, can be a problem for drivers.
 It’s almost impossible to plan for changes in road conditions as sudden as this.
-Once a lorry had jack-knifed, all the traffic behind it had to halt because of the density of traffic on Britain’s busiest motorway.
-Many unfortunate motorists spent the night in their snowbound cars.
-In Wales a sudden hail storm caused a four car crash on the M4.
-Six people were admitted to hospital.
+Once a lorry has jack-knifed, all the traffic behind it has to halt because of the density of traffic on a busy road.
+In the past it has been known that many unfortunate motorists spent the night in their snowbound cars.

 Further hazards are caused when accidents occur on motorways because drivers on the opposite carriageway slow down to look.
 This causes bunching of traffic behind and traffic can even slow to a stop-start flow, which is frustrating and dangerous, because vehicles lose the safety distance from the vehicle in front of them.
 At 30mph, thinking distance is 9 metres, thereafter stopping distance is 14 metres, which increases proportionately with speed.